Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

 - Starting from the *simulated_enterprise_semantic_model.pbix* file, we create organization from the initial chaos.
 - Using star schema principles, tables are organized into fact and dimension tables
   - During the process, data is transformed:
+    - Tables are merged using LEFT JOINs
+    - Data is checked against heuristics for outliers, dummy data, and quality issues
     - Extraneous information is deleted
     - Keys are created
     - Duplicates removed